mixmastamyk/console/docs/why.rst

 as a Yugo might compare to a classic BMW.
 But now it's supercharged.

-So, the three major platforms now support ANSI escape sequences.
+So, all the top platforms support ANSI escape sequences.
 Again!
 What's old is new again.
-Add Unicode and millions of colors and it's better than ever.
+Add Unicode and millions of colors and it's now better than ever.

 We need great command-line tools and that's where ``console`` fits in.